ellis882/hangman-msp3/README.md

 - number of lives you see in text and graphics.
     - the text line update how many lives you have left.
     - the graphics update bodyparts(head, torso, both arms, and both legs) until hangman is complete.

+- if you guess the secret word you win

+- if you run out of lives you lose

 - input validation and error-checking.
     - you cannot enter the same guess twice.